 Workforce Solutions of Greater Dallas's targeted occupations lists logistics manager as a high-growth area this year.
-CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth of 26 percent for cargo and freight agents; 20 percent for transportation and distribution managers; and 15 percent for expediting clerks through 2024 in Texas.
+CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth of 26% for cargo and freight agents; 20% for transportation and distribution managers; and 15% for expediting clerks through 2024 in Texas.

 The DFW metroplex is one of the largest points of distribution and logistics in the United States.
 Whether you’re looking to earn a degree or certificate, or need specific skills to advance in your current job, you can learn: